CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-application.md

 ---
-title: "Install Application Servers and Load Balancer"
+title: "Install Application Server"
-linkTitle: "Install Application Servers and Load Balancer"
+linkTitle: "Install Application Server"
-description: "Information about installing the Application Servers and Load Balancer Server."
+description: "Information about installing the Application Server."
 weight: 30
 ---

 # {{< param title >}}

-This guide describes how to install the Application Servers and Load Balancer Server.
+This guide describes how to install the Application on the server.
 Please ensure that the [Prerequisites][] have been read before starting this installation.

 ## Extract Installation Artefacts

-1. Choose one of the Application Servers to be used for installation, and copy the following artefacts to a folder on it (the version numbers may differ):
+1. Copy the following artefacts to a folder on the server (the version numbers may differ):
    * Cortex Innovation 2022.6 - Block Packages.zip
    * Cortex Innovation 2022.6 - HA Services.zip
    * Cortex Innovation 2022.6 - App Server Install Scripts.zip